-10-year horizon returns assume AlpInvest acquired the portfolio as of March 31, 2013 at the FMV (net of accrued carried interest and other performance fees) as of such date.
+10-year horizon returns assume AlpInvest acquired the portfolio as of June 30, 2014 at the FMV (net of accrued carried interest and other performance fees) as of such date.

-The FMVs of primary investments and secondary investments are based on the latest available valuations of the underlying limited partnership interests as provided by their GPs.
+Up to and including December 31, 2023, the FMVs of primary investments and secondary investments are based on the latest available valuations of the underlying limited partnership interests as provided by their GPs.
+For valuation dates after December 31, 2023, the FMVs of primary and secondary investments are calculated using the latest available valuations, adjusted for net cash flows occurring from the date of the latest valuation up to and including the reporting end date plus a market adjustment factor, as applied by AlpInvest.
 The FMVs for direct investments (and non-fund secondary investments) are based on AlpInvest's internal valuations.
-To eliminate the effect of currency rate changes, all non-USD cash flows and FMVs have been converted to USD using the applicable foreign exchange rate as of March 31, 2023.
+To eliminate the effect of currency rate changes, all non-USD cash flows and FMVs have been converted to USD using the applicable foreign exchange rate as of June 30, 2024.

 Performance information shown herein does not represent the performance of any particular investor.
 Such performance information may be based on investment activity that is not in the portfolio of a particular client or investor due to differing investment period horizons, investment objectives or opt-out elections.
-Net performance shown herein is based on gross performance and reflects actual fees and expenses (including all carried interest accrued as of March 31, 2023) borne by investors in a client account or fund, but it does not take into account certain taxes borne or deemed to be borne by investors (such as, for example, taxes resulting from the investors' domicile).
+Net performance shown herein is based on gross performance and reflects actual fees and expenses (including all carried interest accrued as of June 30, 2024) borne by investors in a client account or fund, but it does not take into account certain taxes borne or deemed to be borne by investors (such as, for example, taxes resulting from the investors' domicile).
 The fee and carry terms of AlpInvest's private funds and separate accounts are substantially lower than those of the Fund as described herein.
 Accordingly, if the Fund were to achieve similar returns on its investments the net returns to investors in the Fund's investment performance would be materially less than AlpInvest's historical net returns shown herein.

-The 1-, 5-, and 10-year average annual total returns are calculated by taking the geometric mean over the net quarterly returns for the 1-, 5-, and 10-year periods ending on March 31, 2023.
+The 1-, 5-, and 10-year average annual total returns are calculated by taking the geometric mean over the net quarterly returns for the 1-, 5-, and 10-year periods ending on June 30, 2024.